EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 Can I replace HBOT with EWOT for serious injuries?

 Not typically.
 HBOT’s pressurized oxygen delivery works differently and is often necessary for deep-tissue healing.
-EWOT at ambient pressure cannot replicate the plasma oxygen levels that HBOT achieves at 2.0-2.4 ATA.
+EWOT at ambient pressure cannot replicate the plasma oxygen levels HBOT achieves at 2.0 to 2.4 ATA, and EWOT is not indicated for any of HBOT’s 14 FDA-cleared conditions.
+For a slow-healing wound, radiation injury, or a serious soft-tissue injury, HBOT is the therapy with clinical backing.

 Is EWOT just a cheaper HBOT alternative?